Makerspace-Wissenslandkarte/test1/README.md

 # test1
-Repo for Testing Django and CI/CD
+Repo for Testing Django, CI/CD and Docker.